powerhouse-inc/powerhouse-docs/docs/academy/05-Launch/03-RunOnACloudServer.md

 For this, our team has set up a small script that will help you to automate a series of installations.

-Base command, which will start installing the necessary services on your server by downloading the install script and running it directly in the bash shell for execution.
+Enter the base command, which will start installing the necessary services on your server by downloading the install script and running it directly in the bash shell for execution.

    ```bash
    curl -o- https://raw.githubusercontent.com/powerhouse-inc/powerhouse/refs/heads/main/clis/ph-cli/scripts/setup.sh | bash